- 6 updates

-"Badgers are protected animals in the UK and the issue of illegally killing them is therefore a matter for the police.
+The Welsh Government says badgers are protected animals, and the issue of illegally killing them is a matter for the police.